julianchurchill/text-adventure-editor/README.md

 todo
 ====

+- [BUG] Model content text after extraction from editor and use in game does not change name of locked door when used with key
 - [FEATURE] Items have 'add item action' button [REFACTOR] - Factor out append of delete button from add-extra-fields-for-item and from add-extra-fields-for-exit and put it in add-all-property-fields or add-property-fields